Also called tocandira, conga ant or ant 24, it has the most painful poison in the world. A story with hidden connections.

 The bite of Paraponera clavata is the most painful bite among all insects.

 The sting of the bullet ant is said to be up to 30 times greater than that of a common bee or wasp.
-Similar, they say, to the intense burning pain produced by a bullet when it wounds us.
+Similar, they say, to the intense burning pain produced by a bullet wound.

 The pain provoked is very intense.

 Entomologist Justin Schmidt, after being subjected to many bites from various insects, created a scale to measure such pain.

 It is a table that goes from 1 (insect sting, such as a sweat bee, which is light and ephemeral) to 4 (tarantula wasp sting), and its highest point, 4+, which corresponds to the bullet ant sting, which is equivalent to walking on burning coal and with a 5 cm nail stuck in the heel of the foot.

 |Pain scale||Insect bites|

 It is a very strong stinging bite that causes pain in the affected area, inflammation, body trembling, sweating, nausea, fever, tachycardia, numbness in the affected limb and consequent paralysis.